mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 3: Optimize The Step Tail

-We run ResNet50 training script with 8 processes in MindSpore [Model Zoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo ) , set batch size to 32, and each step cost about 23.6ms.
+We run ResNet50 training script with 8 processes in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) , set batch size to 32, and each step cost about 23.6ms.
 We still want to improve the performance.

 As we observed on the MindInsight UI page, step interval and FP/BP interval can not be improved more, so we try to optimize step tail.